Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Introduction

-Several works aim to address this problem by incorporating stability into the design and training of neural policies.
-Lale et al. (2022) learn stabilizing policies using a Lyapunov constraint derived from Krasovskii’s method.
+Several works aim to address these problems by incorporating stability directly into the synthesis of neural policies. \cite{lale2022kcrl} learn stabilizing policies using a Lyapunov constraint derived from Krasovskii’s method.
 An adjacent line of work \citep{roberts2011feedback, furieri2022neural, furieri2024learning} generalizes Youla and system-level parameterizations to nonlinear systems, characterizing all stabilizing policies through the lens of disturbance feedback.
 These methods, however, are either limited by restrictive assumptions on system and controller structures, or rely exclusively on disturbance feedback without exploiting state and graph-structured information, limiting their expressivity and applicability.
-More recently, \cite{furieri2025mad} extended these policies to include explicit state feedback, enlarging the class of learnable controllers and making them compatible with RL frameworks.
+Recently, \cite{furieri2025mad} extended these policies to include explicit state feedback.
 However, the method focuses on fully centralized setups, limiting its scalability and ability to transfer to systems of varying sizes.

 In parallel, distributed neural control has been studied for structured systems. \cite{furieri2022distributed} learn large-scale stabilizing distributed controllers for port-Hamiltonian networks, while \cite{saccani2024optimal} enforce stability during training of neural controllers in networked settings.
-These works demonstrate that stability-constrained neural architectures can be deployed in distributed control, but tailored assumptions on system structure limit their general applicability, and they do not address scalability in the sense of training on small systems and transferring to much larger ones with modified topologies.
-Graph Neural Networks (GNNs) naturally address some of these challenges by performing layer-wise local aggregations over a graph. \cite{gama2022distributed} use GNNs as deterministic controllers for LQR problems and show that GNN-based controllers are permutation equivariant, enabling training on small networks and generalization to larger ones.
-However, their stability and robustness guarantees are established only for linear systems and small GNN parameters, which limits expressivity and risks destabilization if parameters exceed certain thresholds during training.
+However, tailored assumptions on system structure often limit their general applicability, and they do not address scalability in the sense of transferring between varying system sizes. \cite{gama2022distributed} address these challenges by using Graph Neural Networks (GNNs) as deterministic controllers for LQR problems, enabling training on small networks and generalize to larger ones.
+However, stability and robustness guarantees are established only for linear systems and small GNN parameters.
+Despite these advances, a unifying framework that simultaneously offers (1) distributed computation with guaranteed closed-loop stability, (2) robustness to topology changes with transfer from small to large systems, and (3) state-of-the-art performance remains a desideratum.